gobravedave/C4-Plantuml-Helper/discovery.md

 # Software Architecture Diagramming Tooling Discovery
-The following post is a collection of notes, links and learnings asscoaited with a review of various diagraming tools available to be used to document software architeture.
+The following post is a collection of notes, links and learnings associated with a review of diagraming/modelling tools to be used to create and maintain software architecture documents.

 ## Needs Analsis
 The following